swcarpentry/DEPRECATED-bc/lessons/misc-r/full-R-bootcamp/reproducible-research/knitr.md

             fig.width = 5,
             fig.height = 4,
             tidy = TRUE,
-            fig.align='center')
+            fig.align = 'center')
 ```</code></pre>

 ## Other Options
 **Deailing with long running process**

-add `cache=TRUE` to a code block definition.
-After the first run, results are cached.
+By adding `cache = TRUE` to a code block definition.
+After the first run, results will be cached.
 We'll discuss better ways to acheive the same thing using `Make` in the next section.

 ## Quick reporting

-If a user only has basic knowledge about R but knows nothing about knitr, or one does not want to write anything else other than an R script, it is also possible to generate a quick report from this R script using the `stitch()` function.
+Generating reports in knitr doesn't always have to involve a laborious `.Rmd ` file where scripts need to be broken down into smaller chunks.
+Sometimes a user might need a simple report generated very quickly from an existing script.
+The function `stitch()` in knitr makes it possible to generate nicely formatted reports from R scripts.

-The basic idea of `stitch()` is that knitr provides a template of the source document with some default settings, so that the user only needs to feed this template with an R script (as one code chunk), then knitr will compile the template to a report.
-Currently it has built-in templates for LATEX, HTML and Markdown.
-The usage is like this:
+knitr provides a template of the source document with default settings which  allows the user to simply pass any R script into this template (consider this one giant code chunk). knitr will  then compile the template to a report.
+The package currently has build in support for a range of templates from LateX, html, and markdown.
+To stitch a report:

 ```
 library(knitr)